 Information about IT

 IT is the story by Stephen King and adapted for the world to see.
 The story is of a handful of children coming together in a small town in Maine called Derry to fight the disappearance of people especially children.
 It is a fact that children disappear at a faster rate than any other town in the United States in comparison to Derry, and has been happening since they can remember.
 The TV miniseries took place in the 1950s where the movie is set in the 1980s, and while I would have much preferred the 1950s, the story had to progress forward as with any adaptation.
 I’m glad the director, Andy Muschetti, decided to give the characters back their original names after Cary Fukunaga left due to creative differences.
 I’m sure I could have figured out who the child was compared to the 1990s version, but it would have detracted from the experience.
-This movie had enough freshness to it where I would rate it 3.5 out of 5 stars because I looked at my watch once and couldn’t forgive one thing in the movie.
+This movie had enough freshness to it where I would rate it 4 Fingers at 90% because I looked at my watch once and couldn’t forgive one thing in the movie.

 IT script was written by Chase Palmer, Cary Fukunaga, and Gary Dauberman.
 The characters are Bill Denbrough (played by Jaeden Liberher), Ben Hanscom (Jeremy Ray Taylor), Beverly Marsh (Sofia Lillis), Richie Tozier (Finn Wolfhand), Eddie Kaspbrak (Jack Dylan Grazer), Stanley Uris (Wyatt Oleff), and Mike Hanlon (Chosen Jacobs).
 There are the nemeses to the Loser’s Club of Henry Bowers (played by Nicholas Hamilton), Belch Huggins (Jake Sim), Victor Criss (Logan Thompson), and Patrick Hockstetter (Owen Teague).
 We all know who Pennywise is played by, but if you need another reminder it is Bill Skarsgård.
 You can also see a glimpse of him in the trailer below if you dare.